 Nearly 400 years old, the art form is still important to the tight-knit families and communities that practice it.
 Originally bringing skills in rice farming to the coastal region, Gullahs created one of the most successful industries in early America.
 Shallow sweetgrass baskets were used as winnowing sieves or “fanners” to separate rice seed from the chaff.
 Today sweetgrass baskets are highly sought after by Charleston visitors, avid collectors, and institutions such as the Smithsonian National Museum of American History.

-The process leading up to sowing the basket itself is very simple.
+leading up to sowing the basket itself is very simple.
 Bulrush is a supple but strong grass that thrives in sandy coastal soil.
 While bulrush is used for larger baskets, Muhlenbergia filipes, or sweetgrass, is used in smaller baskets.
 Though not as strong—why these baskets were used for separating seed from the chaff rather than collecting and storing vegetables—the appeal in using sweetgrass is its fragrance similar to fresh hay.
 Traditionally men of all ages gathered supplies.
 After drying—usually three to five days—the grass changes to a beige color and shrinks.
 Although the materials are free, the end product is labor intensive.

 This is when the women step in to the shared tradition.